rmlmcfadden/rmlmcfadden.github.io/mud/software-managers-guide.md

 <i>
 This page is a reproduction of the content found at [http://cmms.triumf.ca/mud/mud_managers.html](http://cmms.triumf.ca/mud/mud_managers.html "MUD Software Manager's Guide").
-Though this is mainly to test the formatting of the markdown-to-html convension, I have made minor changes thoughout the text to improve readability.
+Though this is mainly to test the formatting of the markdown-to-html conversion, I have made minor changes throughout the text to improve readability.
 </i>

 ## Table of Contents